Knowledge Perk Expands Across South Carolina With First Drive-Thru Café Planned for Little River in 2025

 Photo: Official

-Knowledge Perk Coffee Co. is expanding across South Carolina with plans to open its first drive-thru café in Little River in fall 2025, according to The Post and Courier.
+Knowledge Perk Coffee Co. is expanding across South Carolina with plans to open its first drive-thru café in Little River in fall 2025.

-In addition to new locations, Knowledge Perk is growing through partnerships with Coastal Carolina University, the University of South Carolina and the United States Disc Golf Championship.
+In addition to opening new locations, Knowledge Perk is expanding through strategic partnerships with Coastal Carolina University, the University of South Carolina and the United States Disc Golf Championship.
+The brand already has successful collaborations in place with Appalachian State University and Winthrop University.

 The Rock Hill-based company serves green coffee sourced through direct trade and import, with a focus on quality and supporting coffee-growing communities.